Please ensure Javascript is enabled for purposes of website accessibility

 UCC-11 Search Request

-While not a filing, a UCC-11 is a request for information on UCC filings that have been made against a particular debtor.
-It’s used by lenders to search for existing liens on a debtor’s assets before extending credit.
+While not a filing, a UCC-11 is a request for information on UCC filings against a particular debtor.
+Lenders use it to search for existing liens on a debtor’s assets before extending credit.

 How a UCC Lien Impacts Your Business